On behalf of The Law Office of Gustavo E. Frances, P.A.

 But is that true, and if it is, why is that the case?

-Going through divorce or separation is not easy on anyone, especially when there are younger children involved.
+Going through divorce or separation is not easy for anyone, especially when there are younger children involved.
 The process can become complicated and emotional for all parties.
 It would be great if a divorce was uncontested and both sides could agree on joint custody arrangements, but we know that is not always the case.
 But will the mother always be the one to get custody?

 Wait, Politics Here?